strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

 ```

 :::note
-Some of the props have changed, please refer to the documentation for the `Table` component.
+Some of the props have changed, please refer to the contributors [documentation for the `Table` component](https://v5.contributor.strapi.io/exports/modules#table).
 :::

 ## Content Manager